canjs/canjs/model/pages/typeconversion.md

 })
 @codeend

-This code will format 'birthday' attribute as '2011-11-24' before it will be sent to the server.
+This code will format the 'birthday' attribute as '2011-11-24' before it will be sent to the server.

 */